Stratton was an ancient market town and the seat of justice for a wide area, famous for its real-life giant, Civil War battle, garlic and tanneries.

 Today, Stratton is quite little place.
 You must remember that Stratton developed in the horse and cart era, and therefore roads are narrow.
 Many holiday cottages have parking, but some don’t.
 There is a free public car park by the Kings Arms.
 Recent years have seen a surge of housing development, but this does not detract from the olde-world feel.
 In fact, the developments allow for a mix of old and new accommodation to suite all tastes.

-There is a doctor surgery, minor injury unit and cottage hospital, along with a small village store and two pubs (the Tree Inn and the Kings Arms).
+There is a doctor surgery, minor injury unit and cottage hospital, along with a small village store and two pubs (the Tree Inn).
 The Parish Church of St. Andrew dominates the village.

 Due to the age of the town, there are some beautiful places to stay, many of which are steeped in history and local legend.